zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-javascript/README.md

 the constructor becomes asynchronous.

 This poses a challenge that is described in
-[The proper way to write async constructors in Javascript](https://dev.to/somedood/the-proper-way-to-write-async-constructors-in-javascript-1o8c).
+[the proper way to write async constructors in Javascript](https://dev.to/somedood/the-proper-way-to-write-async-constructors-in-javascript-1o8c).
 We opt here for the last (and best) option described in that post, namely to initialize the class in an `async` function like so:

 ```javascript